-Built-in parking feet can be used to support an unloaded lifter when not suspended from a crane: Make sure the pad frame is oriented vertically with the parking feet at the bottom.
-Use the hoisting equipment to gently lower the lifter until the parking feet support its entire weight.
-Make sure the lifter leans securely against an appropriate support; then detach the hoisting equipment hook from the lift bail.
+Parking feet are built into the bottom of the pad frame to support an unloaded lifter when not suspended from a crane: Use the hoisting equipment to gently lower the lifter until the parking feet support its entire weight.
+Make sure the lifter leans securely against an appropriate support; then detach the hoisting equipment hook from the lift slings.